xmadmaxdx/Toy13LayerEncryption/README.md

 ### Usage

+- Enter the passphrase `"esarhpssap"` at the prompt to authenticate.
 - Type `'e'` to encrypt a plaintext message.
 - Type `'d'` to decrypt a compact Base62 string.
 - Type `'q'` to quit the interface.